 Reporting Absences

-Main school absences should be reported by email to yearteamabsences@ashbyschool.org.uk or by telephone to 01530 413748 x 202 by 8.30am on the day of absence and every subsequent day.
+Year 7 – Year 11 - by email to yearteamabsences@ashbyschool.org.uk or by telephone to 01530 413748 x 202 by 8.00am on the day of absence and every subsequent day.

-Sixth Form absences should be reported by email to sixthform@ashbyschool.org.uk or by telephone to 01530 413748 x 265.
+Sixth Form - by email to sixthform@ashbyschool.org.uk or by telephone to 01530 413748 x 265.

 Attendance Matters

-Students who have regular absence, patterns of unauthorised absence, broken weeks of attendance and high levels of absence for minor illness are unlikely to achieve their academic potential.
+Overall absence has a negative impact on a child’s engagement with and progression within school.
+Students who have regular absence, patterns of unauthorised absence, broken weeks of attendance and high levels of absence for minor illness are unlikely to achieve their full academic potential.

+Ensuring your child’s regular attendance is your legal responsibility.
 Parents and carers are encouraged to maintain good attendance by:

 • Making sure they and their child understand the importance of school attendance and punctuality;